Ralph Black (soccer)

-Ralph Black (born October 6, 1963 in Glasgow) is a retired Scottish-American soccer defender who spent most of his career in indoor soccer.
+Ralph Black (born October 6, 1963) is a Scottish-American retired soccer defender who spent most of his career in indoor soccer.

 Indoor soccer

 MISL

 Black began his career with the Denver Avalanche of Major Indoor Soccer League (MISL).
-The Avalanche folded at the end of 1981-1982 season.
+The Avalanche folded at the end of 1981–1982 season.
 He then moved to the Baltimore Blast.
 However, in 1984, MISL granted a franchise in Washington State, known as the Tacoma Stars.
 Black established himself as a mainstay in the Stars defense.
-He spent at least the 1989-1990 season with the San Diego Sockers.
-However, he was back in Tacoma for the 1991-1992 season.
+He spent at least the 1989–1990 season with the San Diego Sockers.
+However, he was back in Tacoma for the 1991–1992 season.
 The Stars and MISL folded in 1992.
 He finished his career in the MISL ranked sixth on the all time games played list with 442 games.

 NPSL

-After the MISL folded, Black moved to the Buffalo Blizzard of the National Professional Soccer League (NPSL) for two seasons, 1992-1994.
+After the MISL folded, Black moved to the Buffalo Blizzard of the National Professional Soccer League (NPSL) for two seasons, 1992–1994.